Finnish submarine Vetehinen: Continuation War

-On 22 June 1941 Vetehinen laid 20 mines north of Kunda, and a further 17 mines on 28 June between Gogland and Bolshoy Tyuters.
+On 22 June 1941 Vetehinen laid 20 mines north of Kunda, and a further 17 mines on 28 June between Suursaari and Tytärsaari.

-On 3 July 1941 Vetehinen encountered a freighter west of Gogland but due to distance was only able to damage it with its 76 mm gun.
+On 3 July 1941 Vetehinen encountered a freighter west of Suursaari but due to distance was only able to damage it with its 76 mm gun.

 On 3 August 1941 Vetehinen sighted a Soviet convoy consisting of pair of large minesweepers and a group of guard ships escorting a group of Soviet submarines.
 One torpedo was launched at a distance of 1500 m to no effect.

 On 8 August 1941 Vetehinen launched two torpedoes at a 1500-ton freighter, but neither of the torpedoes exploded.

 The Italian torpedoes (Finnish designation "T/40") proved to be unreliable in service despite functioning during test range firings.
 It was later discovered that these torpedoes were unreliable when fired from a submerged sub because the increased water pressure caused the seals of the torpedo detonators to fail.
 For this reason a report that the Finns received from the besieged Hanko that a Soviet freighter had arrived there with two Finnish torpedoes sticking out from its hull became more believable.

 On 30 November Vetehinen sortied to intercept a convoy but was unable to reach it.

 On 3 December 1941 Vetehinen sighted a Soviet convoy headed due east from Hanko and engaged it.
 The submarine attacked on the surface but the poor quality of the night sight and the activity of the escort prevented torpedoes from being fired with any accuracy.
 Vetehinen fired both bow tubes and after turning around both aft tubes at the convoy without any effect, at an estimated distance of 2500 m.
 A mere 15 minutes later the submarine sighted another Soviet convoy, this time headed due West, but had no loaded tubes and was unable to engage it.